Teaching Degrees

 Internships will also be included in your studies.
 They will give you a better understanding of the tasks, requirements, and challenges of the teaching profession and help you find out whether you are suited for your intended profession.

 By the way: You can also study to become a teacher of school subjects in Bachelor’s and Master’s programmes!
 Depending on which degree programme you choose, you will complete your studies with a Master’s degree or a state examination.
-In general, it takes four to five years to complete your teacher training course and then another one and a half to two years to complete the traineeship (“Referendariat”).
+In general, it takes seven to ten semesters to complete your teacher training course and then another one to two years to complete the traineeship (“Referendariat”).
 After your traineeship, you will take a second state examination (also called Staatsprüfung).

 To be eligible for a teacher training course, you need the general higher education entrance qualification or an equivalent certificate.
 If you want to teach foreign languages, art, music or sports, later on, you may have to take additional aptitude tests.